| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 non-software compontents.
 It may be that the whole section should

+be redone from scratch.
 Even when incorporating other products into the work,

 the distribution, making, selling and use of the work